mrahhal/niai/README.md

 This is the website.

-Technology stack: vue.js, scss, webpack
+Technology stack: vue.js, TypeScript, scss

 ## Usage